The 18th century : the beginning

-Before this date, the history of European ceramics can be seen as a long period of research undertaken by the whole of Europe to penetrate the secrets of porcelain manufacture, discovered in China in the 6th century.
-The fascination it exercised is mostly due to the mystery, which for a long time seemed so miraculous, of how through the alchemy of fire, clay could turn into a white, translucent, shiny and melodic material.
+Before this date, the history of European ceramics can be seen as a long period of research undertaken by the whole of Europe to penetrate the secrets of porcelain manufacture, discovered in China in the 6thcentury.
+The fascination that came with it was mostly due to the mystery.
+For a long time it seemed so miraculous, how through the alchemy of fire, clay could turn into a white, translucent, shiny and melodic material.

 Although the Europeans were already experts in some ceramic arts, such as glass or faience (glazed earthenware), they were missing an essential material, kaolin, which is what gives porcelain its whiteness, durability and translucency.

 In the 18th century, usable mines were finally found in Europe : in 1709 in Germany, then in 1768 in France, at Saint-Yrieix-la-Perche, near Limoges.
 This discovery was the trigger for the development of Limoges porcelain.
 Under the auspices of Turgot, the Intendant (tax collector) of Limoges, who saw it as a resource for the region, the first manufactory was founded in 1771, then from 1774 was protected by the Comte d’Artois, the brother of King Louis XVI and the future Charles X.

 The production made use of the decorations commonly used for soft-paste porcelain during preceding years: patterns consisting of small bouquets of flowers.
 Gold lace thread was often used, frequently accompanied by a plain blue thread.
 The manufactory produced simple items, in small quantities.
 After the takeover of the Limoges manufactory in 1784 by the Sèvres Royal Manufactory, the shapes and decorations became more detailed and sophisticated.